-The new season of this binge-worthy Netflix TV show called Love is Blind was released this past week.
+The binge-worthy Netflix TV show called Love is Blind has been a hit the past couple of years.
 If you aren't familiar with the show, the premise is that several single people date each other just through talking behind closed doors.
 Then, in order to get to see the person they've been talking to, they must propose and get married.
 Sight unseen.

 Although we usually write about healthcare changes, dealing with uncertainty in your practice, and optimizing your technology, we also want to inject some fun into your email inbox.
 Enjoy our take on how the TV show's premise can apply to your practice and patients.
 (Just for the sake of this blog, we're equating Love is Blind to your patients buying glasses online or without shopping your dispensary.)

 How quickly can your patients commit to a purchase?